Brief data for post-7-inertia

 Case no.1 is the one for which the x-axis coincides with the base and the y-axis coincides with the opposite side, while case no.2 is the one for which the x-axis coincides with the base and the y-axis is at the intersection point between the adjacent side and the hypotenuse side.

-Case no.1, the moment of inertia for right-angle-Ix is the second case in the reference attached table from FE Exam reference manual 3-5.
+For Case no.1, the moment of inertia for right-angle-Ix is the second case in the reference attached table from FE Exam reference manual 3-5.
+While case 2 is the first case in the same table.
 This is the list of the first moment of area and inertia for the common plane shapes.

 How to get inertia for right-angle-Ix by using a horizontal strip?